WalletScrutiny/WalletScrutinyCom/_android/eu.exante.client.md

 Exante offers:

-> Trading stocks, options, futures, forex, bonds, cryptocurrency and hedge funds from a single account<br><br>
+> Trading stocks, options, futures, forex, bonds, cryptocurrency and hedge funds from a single account
-As a fully licensed and regulated European broker, EXANTE offers online trading on over 50+ markets including NYSE, NASDAQ, CBOE, MOEX, Euronext Group.
+> As a fully licensed and regulated European broker, EXANTE offers online trading on over 50+ markets including NYSE, NASDAQ, CBOE, MOEX, Euronext Group.
 Dynamic trading tools, extensive IT infrastructure with over 750 servers make EXANTE a powerful industry leader.

 It claims to be [the only broker](https://exante.eu/lp/only-one/) that offers CBOE, CME, Bitcoin and Altcoins from the same trading account.